 Much care goes into producing our log-grown mushrooms and log kits.
-Here’s how it all happens.
+Journey with us from harvesting logs in the winter to harvesting mushrooms the following year.

 Log inoculation in our fruiting house (greenhouse)